Rengel2001/Chess-Engine/README.md

 Created a custom designed Chess Engine that uses a combination of the mini-max algorithm, and a convolutional neural network to evaluate and execute strategic moves on the chessboard.
 When running the program, the player can both play against this engine, or train a new model based on changes they make to the script.

 ## Instructions
 To test the engine yourself, clone this repository and in your terminal run the python script.
 When you run the script, you can choose to train a new model, or play against the current model saved in this repository.
 This way if you would like to make any changes, you can easily retrain the model.
 To make a move on the chess board use standard coordinate notation.
 The required installations can be found in the requirements.txt file.
+To run this you must have python 3.10.11 or higher.

 ## Version
 This version is currently version number 4.
 In past versions I have tried other algorithms and architectures of the model, and compared which ones work better.
 There will likely be further improvements and stronger versions of this engine.